310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Shinobu v2 %}
 …Ah, I know!
 Since we’re already here, what say we buy something for him to celebrate his return?

-There’s a toy store across the street — They may have some mascot merchandise~♪
+There’s a toy store across the street — They may have some yuruchara merchandise~♪
 {% endbubble %}

 {% img /img/es/eventstory/tropical/shinobuorigcg.jpg %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu grin %}
 Look, look!
 This is such a good bargain~♪

 Heheh~ ‘Tropical Troppeys’ bring back so many memories for me!
 {% endbubble %}

 {% bubble Tetora v2 %}
-Ooh, there are mascots here, too… I always pass by this street, but I never noticed.
+Ooh, there are yurucharas here, too… I always pass by this street, but I never noticed.
 {% endbubble %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu smile %}
 It is surprisingly easy to overlook things outside of our interest!

 Personally, I did not quite comprehend your vision of a “man among men” until we performed as RB.